neilm-fourjs/garDeploy/README.md

 ```
 It's possible run this from a custom action in GeneroStudio, you can create this from the Preferences->General->User Actions
 ![gstcustacc](https://github.com/neilm-fourjs/garDeploy/raw/master/gst_custom_action.png "GSTCUSTACC")
+In the example above I'm using pi.json server config file to deploy to my Raspberry Pi.